lunarstorm/laravel-ddd/README.md

 <a name="autoloading-in-production"></a>

 ## Autoloading in Production
-In production, you should cache the autoload manifests using the `ddd:cache` command as part of your application's deployment process.
+In production, you should cache the autoload manifests using the `ddd:optimize` command as part of your application's deployment process.
 This will speed up the auto-discovery and registration of domain providers and commands.
 The `ddd:clear` command may be used to clear the cache if needed.

-Note: Since Laravel 11.27.1, `ddd:cache` and `ddd:clear` will automatically be invoked when running Laravel's `optimize` and `optimize:clear` respectively.
-If this applies to you and you are already running `optimize` in production, you don't need to manually run `ddd:cache`.
+> **Note**: Since Laravel 11.27.1, the framework's `optimize` and `optimize:clear` commands will automatically invoke `ddd:optimize` and `ddd:clear` respectively.

 <a name="config-file"></a>